pforret/blog.splashing/_topic/city/marrakesh.md

 ---
 # Marrakesh

-Marrakesh or Marrakech  is the fourth largest city in the Kingdom of Morocco.
-It is one of the four Imperial cities of Morocco and is the capital of the Marrakesh-Safi region.
-The city is situated west of the foothills of the Atlas Mountains.
-Marrakesh is 580 km  southwest of Tangier, 327 km  southwest of the Moroccan capital of Rabat, 239  km  south of Casablanca, and 246 km  northeast of Agadir.
+Marrakesh or Marrakech  is the fourth-largest city in Morocco.
+It is one of the four imperial cities of Morocco and is the capital of the Marrakesh–Safi region.
+The city lies west of the foothills of the Atlas Mountains.
+The region has been inhabited by Berber farmers since Neolithic times.

 ## Unsplash photos